-64 Development plans and the historic environment
+64 Development Plans and the Historic Environment

-6.4.1 Development plans should reflect national policies for the preservation and enhancement of the historic environment.
-Development plans should also set out proposals for re-use or new development affecting historic areas and buildings, which may assist in achieving the Welsh Government's objectives for urban regeneration.
+6.4.1 Development plans must have regard to national policies on the historic environment but must not repeat national planning policy.
+Development plans should also set out proposals for re-use or new development affecting historic areas and buildings, which may assist in achieving the Welsh Government's objectives for urban and rural regeneration.